-- Recall of descriptive and inferential statistics

-- Analysis of Variance

-- Chi-square test

-- Nonparametric procedures

-- Correlation

-- Simple Linear Regression

-- Multiple Linear Regression

-- Non-linear regression

-- Time series analysis (trends and forecasting)

-- Seasonal changes in time series

-This module will be taught through joint application of theoretical and practical teaching methods, which should enable students to understand mechanisms of business decision

-11. Formative assessment scheme Summative assessment scheme 11.
-Feedback on major quiz mistakes.
-Feedback on group work solutions Online quiz (10%) weekly Online quiz through Neptun (multiple choice, T/F) before and after the topics.
+9 Syllabus: Recall of descriptive and d inferential statistics Analysis of Variance Chi-square test roc Nonparametric procedu Correlation Simple Linear Regression Multiple Linear Regress ion Non-linear regression Time series analysis (trees) 0, Seasonal changes in tin 10.
+Learning and teaching strate ugh joint application of theoretical and practical teaching students to understand mechanisms of business decision ethods.
+To achieve this objective "flipped classroom" the lecture the students have to prepare from the coming Feedback on quiz will be given weekly for the class in essary.
+During the lecture time students work in random e guiding questions of the topic.
+At the end of the class work exercise.
+Feedback is given weekly.
+At the tutorials olve the exercises together with MS Excel.
+Continuous learning is necessary to keep u 11.
+Formative assessment p with the course.
+Summative assessment scheme 11.
+Formative assessment QA sessions before midterm Online quiz (10%) weekly Online quiz through Neptun (multiple choice, T/F) tests and drop-in office hours before and after the topics.
 10 questions for 10 minutes.
 It is a readiness/reading assessment.
 (LOs 1 and 2) Group work (10%) weekly Topic related problem solution in 10-15 minutes at the end of the lecture part.
-(LOs 3 and 7) Midterm test 1 (15%) in Week 6 Problem solution with the help of MS Excel from the first four new topics.
+(LOs 3) Midterm test 1 (15%) in Week 6 Problem solution with the help of MS Excel from the first four new topics.
 Solutions are detailed and explained in the midterm paper.
 4-5 problems for 70 minutes.
-(LOs 1, 2, 5 and 6) Midterm test 2 (15% in Week 13 Problem solution with the help of MS Excel from topics of regression and time series analysis.
+(LOs 1, 2, 5 and 6) Midterm test 2 (15%) in Week 13 Problem solution with the help of MS Excel from topics of regression and time series analysis.
 Solutions are detailed and explained in the midterm paper.
 4-5 problems for 70 minutes.
-(LOs 1, 2, 5 and 6) Final exam (50%) in Exam Period Problem solution with the help of MS Excel.
-Problems are more complex, students have to be able to match the problems with the proper methodology.
+(LOs 1, 2, 5 and 6) Elements 1-4. cannot be resat.
+Final exam (50%) in Exam Period Problem solution with the help of MS Excel.
+Problems are more complex; students have to be able to match the problems with the proper methodology.
 Solutions are detailed and explained in the midterm paper.
 4-5 problems for 70 minutes.
-(LOs 1, 2, 4, 5 and 6) Seen examination 80% (LOs 1, 2, 4, 5 and 6) Unseen examination 0% .
-Coursework (no examination) 20% (LOs 1, 2, 3 and 7) 12.
-Timetabled examination required No 13.
+(LOs 1, 2, 4, 5 and 6) It can be resat during the exam period.
+Seen examination 0% Unseen examination 80% (LOs 1, 2, 4, 5 and 6) Coursework (no 20% (LOs 1, 2, and 3) examination)

+12. Timetabled examination required YES 13.
 Length of exam 1.5 hours 14.
-Learning materials ● Essential Essential reading

-Berenson, M.L. - Levine, D.M. - Szabat, K.A.
-(2015): Basic Business Statistics: Concepts and Applications, 13 th Edition, Pearson Recommended Recommended books Levine, D.M. - Stephan, D.F. - Szabat, K.A.
-(2017): Statistics for Managers Using Microsoft Excel, 8 th Edition, Pearson
+Learning materials Essential Essential reading Berenson, M.L. - Levine, D.M. - Szabat, K.A.
+(2015): Basic Business Statistics: Concepts and Applications, 13th Edition, Pearson Recommended Recommended books Levine, D.M. - Stephan, D.F. - Szabat, K.A.
+(2017): Statistics for Managers Using Microsoft Excel, 8th Edition, Pearson

-1. Module code: B19TVK10E
+Module code: B20TVK09E

-2. Title: CORPORATE FINANCE
+Title: INTRODUCTION TO ACCOUNTING

-3. Credit points: 7
+Credit points: 7

-4. Start term: 2021/22/2
+Start term: fall

-5. Module leader: MÓNIKA KUTI, DR./ALEXANDRA POSZA
+Module leader: ANDRÁS TAKÁCS, DR.

-6. Accredited by:

-7. Module restrictions:
+Module restrictions:

 Pre-requisite none

-Programme BSc in Tourism and Catering
+Programme restrictions BSc Tourism and Catering

-restrictions

-Level restrictions 4
+Level restrictions 5

 Other restrictions or none

 requirements